Peroz III

-Peroz III (𐭯𐭩𐭫𐭥𐭰 Pērōz; 卑路斯 (Bēilùsī)) was son of Yazdegerd III, the last King of Kings of Sasanian Iran.
+Peroz III (𐭯𐭩𐭫𐭥𐭰, Pērōz; Middle Chinese: 卑路斯, Pje-loh-sie) was son of Yazdegerd III, the last King of Kings of Sasanian Iran.
 After the death of his father, who legend says was killed by a miller at the instigation of the governor of Merv, he took refuge in Tang China.
-He served as a Tang general and was given the title of Governor of Persia (波斯都督府), an extension of the Sasanian court established in exile, under the suzerainty of Tang China.
+He served as a Tang general and was given the title of Governor of Persia, an extension of the Sasanian court established in exile, under the suzerainty of Tang China.
 Most of what is known of Peroz III comes from the Old Book of Tang and the New Book of Tang.

 Life

 Prince Peroz was born in 636, and was thus very young at the time of the reign of his father king Yazdegerd III and never exercised the imperial power of the Sasanians.